HorizenLabs/zkverify-docs/versioned_docs/version-1.0.0/tutorials/05-how_to_run_a_node/02-run_using_docker/02-run_new_rpc_node.md

 ![alt_text](./img/polkadotjs_send_tokens_s1.png)

-In a few seconds, you should receive feedback in a pop-up message on the top-right corner confirming that the extrinsic has been successfully submitted and the funds have been transferred.
+In a few seconds, you should receive feedback in a green pop-up message on the top-right corner confirming that the extrinsic has been successfully submitted and the funds have been transferred.